Marenix/image-analysis/README.md

 This project is built to be easily extended.
 The next planned steps include:

-* Add additional CLI arguments to override config arguments for ease-of-use in some cases.
 * Add a flag to save images with bounding-boxes around detected faces.
 * Perform object detection in the image to detect some common/interesting objects.